Naina Devi: Temple

-The Temple of Shri Naina Devi Ji is situated on a hilltop, base of which also has samadhi of bhagat Jeona Morh who died in 12th century, in the Bilaspur District, Himachal Pradesh, India.
+The Temple of Shri Naina Devi Ji is situated on a hilltop, base of which also has samadhi of bhagat Jeona Morh who died in the early 20th century, in the Bilaspur District, Himachal Pradesh, India.
 The temple is connected with National Highway No. 21.
 The temple at the top of the hill can be reached via road (that curves round the hill up to a certain point) and then by concrete steps (that finally reach the top).
 There is also a cable car facility that moves pilgrims from the base of the hill all the way to the top.

 The hills of Naina Devi overlook the Gobind Sagar lake.
 The lake was created by the Bhakra-Nangal Dam.

 Several stories are associated with the establishment of the temple.